tdzienniak/astar/README.md

 astar
 =====

-JavaScritpt implementation of A* algorythm.
+JavaScritpt implementation of the A* algorithm.